 Maybe!

-The term pre-contextual loader or low-fidelity content preview might already exist.
-But naming matters.
+You could call it a pre-contextual loader or a low-fidelity content preview.
+But the name matters.
 I’m coining this the X-Ray Loader because it captures the feeling of the interaction perfectly.

 How it works (technically)